phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 ## Introduction
 To write an operating system kernel, we need code that does not depend on any operating system features.
 This means that we can't use threads, files, heap memory, the network, random numbers, standard output, or any other features requiring OS abstractions or specific hardware.
 Which makes sense, since we're trying to write our own OS and our own drivers.

-This means that we can't use most of the [Rust standard library], but there are a lot of Rust features that we _can_ use.
+While this means that we can't use most of the [Rust standard library], there are still a lot of Rust features that we _can_ use.
 For example, we can use [iterators], [closures], [pattern matching], [option] and [result], [string formatting], and of course the [ownership system].
 These features make it possible to write a kernel in a very expressive, high level way without worrying about [undefined behavior] or [memory safety].

 [option]: https://doc.rust-lang.org/core/option/
 [result]:https://doc.rust-lang.org/core/result/